jameysharp/corrode/src/Language/Rust/Corrode/C.md

 ```

 Logical "not" also translates to Rust's `!` operator, but we have to
 force the operand to `bool` type first.
+We can avoid introducing silly
+extra "not" operators by creating a special-case `toNotBool` variant of
+`toBool` that returns the opposite value.

 ```haskell
     CNegOp -> do